Asyut: Culture

 The Alexan Pasha Palace was constructed in 1910 as a riverside residence of a local aristocratic family.
 It remained in possession of the family until 1995 when it was sold to the state.
 There are plans to restore the mansion and turn it into a museum.

+Transport

+Asyut is linked to Giza and northern cities by the road of Asyut western desert, eastern desert road and rural road, which also connects it to the railways.
+Also the railway station is linked to Alexandria in the north and Aswan in the south.
+In 1974, Assiut Airport was opened, and it was renewed and expanded with a new terminal in 2011.